whitestryder-labs/simple-inventory-app/README.md

   - Client stores that token and sends it along with every request
   - Server verifies token and responds with data
    - Why was this authentication mechanism chosen?
-    1. Uses less memory on server: as no user session is kept between requests, therefore an increase in the number of users logged in does not lead to a linear increase in server memory per user and hence this type of authentication is more scalable then session-based approaches
+    1. Scalability: This mechanism uses much less memory on the server because no user session is kept between requests, therefore an increase in the number of users logged in does not lead to a linear increase in server memory per user and hence this type of authentication is more scalable than session-based approaches
     2. Simplicity: you don't need to worry about where the user is 'logged-in'
     3. Reusability: It is transportable: you can pass it along to a 3rd party application, for example, a mobile application
     4. Security: